odygrd/quill/README.md

 quill_backend_total_time.zip (zipped human-readable log): 47 MB
 ```

 If Quill were not available, MS BinLog would be a strong alternative.
-It delivers impressive latency on the hot path and
+It delivers great latency on the hot path and
 generates smaller binary log files.
 However, the binary logs necessitate offline processing with additional tools, which
 can be less convenient.